neurotech/edumate-api/README.md

 ### Staff

-Staff represents a collection of unique users of various types.
+A collection of unique users of various types.

 URI               | Description
 ------------------|-------------------------------------